arrodriguez/challenge/docs/DESIGNDOC.md

 For optimal monitoring, one should access the timestamp of the last blocklist reload via the relevant endpoint metric.
 Subsequently, an alarm should be established to track any discrepancies or failures in this metric.
 Typically, such monitoring tasks are the purview of the observability system.

 Another area that requires attention is the lack of a centralized metrics storage system.
 This omission complicates autoscaling based on service load.
 The current setup would require polling each server behind the load balancer, aggregating the data, and then determining the scaling direction (either scaling up or down).
 It's worth noting that many cloud providers offer integrated metric and observability solutions to streamline these processes.

+### Benchmarks

+It was not possible due to time-constraint limitations to explore and Benchmarks with other similar solutions.
+Nevertheless, a load testing was implemented in order to analyse the performance of the service.